Ashcroft Ghost Town

 As quickly as it boomed, Ashcroft went bust.
 Mines closed when ore veins turned out to be only shallow surface deposits.
 By 1883, Ashcroft residents were moving to Aspen, sometimes taking their cabins with them.
 Of the five mining camps established in the Roaring Fork Valley, only Aspen survived the mining economy boom-and-bust cycle.

 Several attempts were made to revive the area.
-However, by 1912, the population had dwindled to less than 50 residents, and Ashcroft gradually declined into a ghost town.
+However, by 1912, the population had dwindled to less than 50 residents, and Ashcroft gradually became a ghost town.

 One b/w glossy photograph of a large group of people in front of the Post Office at Ashcroft, 1900-.
 Most are riding mules, and are young men.